aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 String or Array|['html', 'ejs', 'jade', 'hbs']

-In the case of code block has special extension, Aigis will generate a actual HTML from the code block.
+In the case of code block has a special extension, Aigis will generate an actual HTML from the code block.
-It can be help you to show markup example and previewed component.
+It can help you to show markup example and previewed component.

 `html` `jade` `ejs` `hbs` will be enabled by default.

-If you don't want to generate previewed component from code block, specify `transform` value which you want.
+If you don't want to generate previewed component from the code block, specify `transform` value which you want.

 ```yaml
 transform: